THE WAYBACK MACHINE: WITNESS HISTORY COME TO LIFE

 The construction of the Wild Creek Water Project (reservoir) is completed.
 Bethlehem marks its Bicentennial celebrations.
 A steelworker’s union organizes a strike over four days and violence ensues.
 The bombing of Pearl Harbor propels the United States to enter World War II.

-Moravian College merges men’s and women’s colleges to form one joint college.
+Moravian University merges men’s and women’s university to form one joint university.

 Bethlehem's City Center & Library

 Bethlehem's new City Center and library are opened.